SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers-events.md

         content:
           -
             type: text
-            text: 'Hayden Kristal—as seen on TikTok and America''s Got Talent™—will host and emcee Open Mic Night on Friday night, and on Saturday we''ll feature a drag show for high-energy entertainment, with a games and crafts room running concurrently. '
+            text: "Hayden Kristal—as seen on TikTok and America's Got Talent™—will host and emcee Open Mic Night on Friday night, and on Saturday we'll feature a drag show for high-energy entertainment, with a games and crafts room running concurrently. "
           -
             type: text
             marks: